Your Child at 3

 Your little one is off to preschool, making friends, and potty training.

-She will need you to guide her as she learns to share and use the toilet independently.
+They will need your help as they learn to share and use the toilet independently.
 Your guidance, encouragement and patience will set your child up for success.

-Continued well visits to the doctor, a trip to the dentist, toilet training, sleep changes, and learning to share will be areas of concentration this year.
+Continued wellness visits to the doctor, a trip to the dentist, toilet training, sleep changes, and learning to share will be areas of concentration this year.

 - Throw and kick a ball